Ghani named Afghan president-elect after deal to end election dispute

 'HUGE OPPORTUNITY'

-The accord signed on Sunday was the finalisation of a broader power-sharing structure brokered by U.S. Secretary of State John Kerry, who welcomed its signing.
+The accord signed on Sunday was the finalization of a broader power-sharing structure brokered by U.S. Secretary of State John Kerry, who welcomed its signing.

 Speaking in New York before the start of U.N. meetings, Kerry said the naming of a new president was an opportunity to sign a bilateral security agreement (BSA) with the United States.